 Nashville Predators prospect proudly comes out as gay

-A Nashville Predators prospect has come out as gay before his first NHL camp.
+A Nashville Predators prospect has come out as gay before his first NHL camp, intent on leading an “authentic life.”

-Luke Prokop, a 19-year-old Canadian who was a second-round pick in the 2020 draft last fall, posted a message to Twitter on Monday.
+Luke Prokop, a 19-year-old Canadian who was a third-round pick in the 2020 draft last fall, posted a message to Twitter on Monday:

 “It has been quite the journey to get to this point in my life, but I cannot be happier with my decision to come out,” he said.
 “From a young age I have dreamed of being an NHL player, and I believe that living my authentic life will allow me to bring my whole self to the rink improve my chances for filling my dreams.”